any-docs/css/content/reference/values/position-area_value/index.md

 The **`<position-area>`** [CSS](/en-US/docs/Web/CSS) [data type](/reference/values/Data_types) defines the cell or spanned cells of a **position-area grid**, a 3x3 grid whose center cell is an anchor element.

-The `<position-area>` keyword values can be set as the value of the {{cssxref("position-area")}} property to place an anchor-positioned element in a specific location relative to its associated anchor element.
+The `<position-area>` keyword values can be set as the value of the `position-area` property to place an anchor-positioned element in a specific location relative to its associated anchor element.

 ## Syntax